Café Bleu in Downtown Delray Beach is located in the historic 1924 Masonic Lodge Building. Taste History features, on a

 - Held on the first, second, third and fourth Saturdays at 11am

-- At least 3 to 4 locally owned and family owned eateries are visited for food tasting.
+- At least 3 to 4 locally owned and family owned bakeries and eateries are visited for food tasting.
 Some cuisines may be culturally-specific.
 Most food portions are hearty.

-- Cultural centers or art galleries are visited
+- Cultural centers or emerging art and craft shops are visited

 - Tour travels through historic neighborhoods, downtowns, main streets and off the beaten path.